ean-maloney/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 As the attached chart shows, the largest number of successful campaigns for theater projects began between April and August.
-Though there was also an increased number of failed campaigns during these months, the increase in failed campaigns appears to be relatively small compared to the increase in the number of successful campaigns.
+Although there was also an increased number of failed campaigns during these months, the increase in failed campaigns appears to be relatively small compared to the increase in the number of successful campaigns.

 ### Analysis of Outcomes Based on Goals